ku-sldg/plih/_funs/4-Function-Types.md

 # Function Types

-In prior chapters we have defined an interpreter over a laguage with only numbers, added Booleans, and showed how to handle and avoid type errors.
-With functions, we don't need to add a thing to see this problem.
-Consider the following legitimate expression:
+In prior chapters we have defined an interpreter over a language with only numbers, added Booleans, and showed how to handle and avoid type errors.
+With functions, we don't need to add a thing to see this problem emerge again.
+Consider the following expression:

 {% highlight text %}
-bind f = lambda x in x + 1 in
+bind inc = lambda x in x + 1 in app inc inc
-  app f f
 {% endhighlight %}

-The value of `f` is a lambda specifying an increment function over numbers.
-In the body of the `bind`, `f` is applied to itself.
-There is of course nothing wrong with applying a function to itself, but in this case the body of `f` attempts to add 1 to its argument.
+What this expression does is apply `inc` to itself.
+The value of `inc` is a lambda specifying an increment function over numbers.
+In the body of the `bind`, `inc` is applied to itself.
+There is of course nothing wrong with applying a function to itself, but in this case the body of `inc` attempts to add 1 to its argument.
 Adding 1 to a function is not defined and causes any of our interpreters to crash.

 We can fix this problem as we have in the past - add run-time or predictive type checking.
-Said using terminology from our disussion of scoping, we can add *dynamic* or *static* type checking.
+Said using terminology from our discussion of scoping, we can add *dynamic* or *static* type checking.
 Dynamic performed at run-time and static performed before run-time.

 ## Function Types